monospice/laravel-redis-sentinel-drivers/README.md

 ### Session

-Set the `SESSION_DRIVER` environment variable to `redis-sentinel` in `.env` and set the `'connection'` directive to `'default'` or the name of the specific connection you created for storing sessions in the `'redis-sentinel'` database configuration in `config/session.php`.
+Set the `SESSION_DRIVER` environment variable to `redis-sentinel` in `.env` and set the `'connection'` directive to `'default'`, or the name of the specific connection you created for storing sessions in the `'redis-sentinel'` database configuration, in `config/session.php`.

 ### Queue